 These opportunities (sometimes disguised as work!) might not always be as obvious to see!

-I’m happy to be able to say that I have jumped on most of them: some turned out to be regrettable; however, none of them were as exciting as my move to become a real estate agent.
+I’m happy to be able to say that I have jumped on most of them: some turned out to be regrettable; however, none of them was as exciting as my move to become a real estate agent.

 Dare I say it out loud: I love real estate!

-Contrary to popular belief, becoming a real estate agent isn’t just another change of jobs, or a last option job; it truly comes with a complete change in lifestyle.
+Contrary to popular belief, becoming a real estate agent isn’t just another change of jobs or a last option job; it truly comes with a complete change in lifestyle.
 There’s no other job that can even come close to it.